JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```

 If a supertype has a constructor, pass appropriate constructor parameters to it.
-Multiple supertypes can be specified as a comma-delimited list after the colon:
+Multiple supertypes can be specified, separated by commas, after the colon:

 ```kotlin
 //sampleStart